tsugiproject/tsugi/README.md

 is a set of exercises of increasing difficulty suitable for a class or workshop.
 Working solutions are provided online.
 Source code for working solutions is only available to inctructors that contact Dr. Chuck.

-* [A Few Useful Tsugi Tools](https://github.com/csev/tsugi-php-mod) This is a set of simple useful tools like a Map tool, Simple Gradebook, Peer Grader, PHP Autograder, and others.
-These were the original tools that were part of the Tsugi checkout.

 * [Sample Tsugi Module](https://github.com/csev/tsugi-php-module) - Copy
 this if you want to start a fresh Tsugi Module from scratch.
 If you are building